Care & Cleaning

 - Test all spotting products in a inconspicuous area first.
 Look for bleeding/color transfer or any other abnormal changes.

 - For oil based spots, apply rubbing alcohol to a towel in small amounts and blot the spot.
-Never flood a spot this can damage a rugs backing flooring and flamable vapor in your home.
+Never flood a spot.
+This can damage a rug's backing and flooring, and can create a flammable vapor in your home.

-- If you are unsure how to spot your rug consult a professional first.
+- If you are unsure how to spot your rug, please consult a professional first.